Brazzo978/Automtucheck/README.md

 # Automtucheck
-some script to automatically find the best mtu value for your connection
+some script to automatically find the best mtu value for your connection or to run a vpn